Blood: The Last Vampire: Live-action film

-Spin-offs
+Spin-off anime series

 In 2005, Sony and Production I.G announced the creation of Blood+, a fifty-episode anime television series.
 It is held to be an alternate universe telling of Blood: The Last Vampire; it has only minor connections and similarities to the film, and many differences.
 Blood+ premiered in Japan on October 8, 2005 on MBS/TBS and aired until September 23, 2006.
-The series was directed by Junichi Fujisaku and features original character designs by Chizu Hashii.
+The series was written and directed by Junichi Fujisaku and features original character designs by Chizu Hashii.
 Through Sony's international division, Blood+ was licensed for distribution in multiple regions.
 In the United States, the series was broadcast as part of Cartoon Network's Adult Swim from March 11, 2007 until March 23, 2008.
 The anime became its own franchise, with two light novel series adaptations, three manga adaptations, and two video games.

-In 2011, CLAMP and Production I.G announced their collaboration of the twelve-episode anime television series called Blood-C. This spin-off series is also set in different universe from the film and the previous anime, and only shares the main character, having katana as her main weapon, and basic premise of her defeating monsters with that sword.
+In 2011, manga artist group CLAMP and Production I.G announced their collaboration of the twelve-episode anime television series called Blood-C. This spin-off series is also set in different universe from the film and the previous anime, and only shares the main character, having katana as her main weapon, and basic premise of her defeating monsters with that sword.
 CLAMP provided the story and original character designs, Tsutomu Mizushima directed the series, Nanase Ohkawa of CLAMP handled the series' scripts, and Junichi Fujisaku co-wrote the scripts and supervised the series.
 The series aired on Japanese television from July 8, 2011 to September 30, 2011.
 The sequel anime film, Blood-C: The Last Dark was released in theaters on June 2, 2012.
 The anime also became its own franchise, with two novelizations, two manga adaptations, a stage play, and three live-action films.